bibinmjose/dsgramner/docs/index.md

 <!-- # National Achievement Survey of Class VIII students -->
 ## Introduction

 This is a project based on a use case of [Gramener](https://gramener.com), a data science company.
-The main aim is to identify the trends in 8th grade student performance based on National Achievement Survey by NCERT.
+The aim is to identify the trends in 8th grade student performance based on National Achievement Survey by NCERT.

 ### About this report

 This is a distilled version of analysis with the most significant insights about data.
-The orignial version with codes used to generate graphs can be found [**here**](/ipython.html)
+The orignial version with codes used to generate graphs can be found [**here**](/Analysis.html)

-## Questions to Answer
+## Questions

 Here we attempted to answer three most pertaining questions about data.